What are Biodegradable Plastics?

 7. Biodegradable products come at a higher cost

 It costs 20 – 50% more to produce bioplastic than to produce traditional plastic.
 With improved technologies and more access to materials, however, this cost can reduce significantly.

 8. Biodegradable plastics may contain metals

 Some of these plastic products, for example, plastic bags, may release some amount of heavy metals during decomposition.
-In 2009, for example, the Guardian reported high levels of cobalt and lead in one brad of this kind of plastic.
+For example, the Guardian reported high levels of cobalt and lead in one brand of this kind of plastic.
 It raised issues about the toxicity left after decomposition.

 Uses of Biodegradable Plastics

 Biodegradable plastics are used in many areas of our daily lives today.
 Some of these uses are;

 - They make Shopping bags, compostable waste collection bags, and trays, punnets for fruits, meat, and vegetable.

 - The medical department uses bioplastics to make screws, pins, and plates, materials for pills and capsules.